GMIVLs/AnimationEngineCPP/README.md

   - Create branching for each developer
   - Added the `CMakeList.txt` build the project in `debug` and `release` modes

-## To Do

-- [ ] How to connect to VGA, to boost and accelrate the work.
-- [ ] Mulit-threading and Async in C++.
-- [ ] Unit Testing for major Animation Engine.
-- [ ] Connect to orginzation developed extensions and libraries.
-- [ ] Doxagen for docuementation.

 ### Graphics Architecture Diagram:

 Currently under development is our engine's structure, which may still undergo